Just-Natsuki-Team/NatsukiModOutfits/README.md

 Surprise Natsuki with brand new outfits and accessories developed by the JN team and community, curated by the JN team!

-**_Please note that the custom outfits feature must be unlocked in-game before Natsuki can wear any custom outfits._**
+**_Please note that the custom outfits feature must be unlocked in-game before Natsuki can wear any custom outfits.
+Outfit pack updates are **not** related to main mod updates._**

 ### Thanks to our contributors:
 <!-- readme: contributors -start -->